 Historical versions only include the information that differs from the previous version; the rest of the file information deduplicates.
 Most historical versions take up little additional space in your account.
-For more information see Deduplication.
+For more information see our Deduplication FAQ.

 Documents that have historical versions saved will be followed by a number in parentheses which indicates how many historical versions SpiderOak has saved For example: file.doc (3)